facebook/watchman/website/_docs/configuration.markdown

 Making this number too large is potentially wasteful of memory.
 Making this number too small results in increased latency during crawling while the hash tables are rebuilt.

+### suppress_recrawl_warnings

+*Since 4.7*

+When set to `true`, watchman will not produce recrawl related warning fields in the response PDUs of various requests.
+The default is `false`; the intent is that someone in your organization should be aware of recrawls and be able to manage the configuration and workload.
+Some sites employ an alternative mechanism for sampling and reporting this to the right set of people and wish to disable the warning so that it doesn't appear in front of users that are unable to make the appropriate configuration changes for themselves.